Ottawa Housing Market Report

 Sales and Inventory

-There were 1,907 new listings on the Ottawa housing market in August 2024, representing a 14.5% decline from last month, which is typically a seasonal effect, and a 0.2% increase from last August.
-With a sales-to-new listings ratio (SLNR) of 58% in August 2024, Ottawa’s housing market continued to be balanced.
-An SLNR of 40% - 60% typically indicates that the market is balanced and doesn’t tip in favour of sellers or buyers.
-If the SLNR exceeds 60%, the market is considered to favour sellers.
-The SLNR for August 2024 was slightly up from last month’s 56%.
+There were 2,089 new listings on the Ottawa housing market in October 2024, representing a 10.8% decline from last month and a 10.4% increase from last October.
+With a sales-to-new listings ratio (SNLR) of 56% in October 2024, Ottawa’s housing market continued to be balanced.
+An SNLR of 40% - 60% typically indicates that the market is balanced and doesn’t tip in favour of sellers or buyers.
+If the SNLR exceeds 60%, the market is considered to favour sellers.

-The market had 3,324 active listings, a 26% increase compared to last August.
-At the end of August 2024, there were 2.6 months of inventory.
+The market had 3,354 active listings, an 8.9% increase compared to last October.
+At the end of October 2024, there were 2.8 months of inventory.

 Additional Ratios

-The median days on the market were 24 days, which means listed properties remained on the market for a median time of 24 days.
+The median days on the market, meaning the median time for which listed properties remained on the market, was 24 days.

 Property Types’ Analysis